-Bankruptcy cases in all districts of New York are filed ELECTRONICALLY.
+Bankruptcy cases in the Southern, Eastern and Northern Districts of New York are now filed ELECTRONICALLY.
 Special passwords and software is required for this.
 Attorneys are issued passwords by the courts.
 One effect of this is that Bankruptcy cases can be filed at night, on weekends and on holidays.

 Chapter 13 is the primary Bankruptcy option for those trying to save their home from Foreclosure.
 You have to make current monthly mortgage payments plus make payments into a Chapter 13 Plan.
 You have to show where the money is coming from, but you can have contributions from others.
 There are other requirements for this.
 The mortgage arrears can get paid off through the Chapter 13 Plan.
 The Chapter 13 Plan can go as long as 60 months.
 There are a number of other requirements.

 In general Chapter 13 is more complex than Chapter 7.
 Not only must the forms be filled out but a plan must be proposed and confirmed.
 You have a lot more involvement with the Trustee.
 It is more important to be represented.

 Chapter 11 is used mostly by business entities or by individuals with large and complex financial situations.
 Much more complex and expensive than a Chapter 13, but it can be more flexible.
 Chapter 13 also has limits on the maximum amount of unsecured debt and the maximum amount of secured debt you can have to qualify.
 People coming in over the maximum are ineligible for Chapter 13 and thus should consider Chapter 11.